rxdi/xmigrate/README.md

 xmigrate status
 ```

-Will print inside the console a `table`
+Will print inside the console a table.
-When there is a `PENDING` flag these migrations where not runned against current database.
+When there is a `PENDING` flag these migrations were not running against the current database.

 ```bash
 🖥️  Database: test